-How to water plants and how to water my garden are common questions.
-A friend of mine once had a summer job working at one New England's premier nurseries.
-He told me that the nursery owner always had his new employees spend their first two weeks doing nothing but watering plants.
-By teaching his staff how to properly water a plant, the owner was ensuring the health and vitality of his inventory.
-But he also used this initiation period to find his best employees: people who paid attention.
+A FRIEND once had a summer job at one of New England's premier nurseries.
+He told me that the nursery owner always had his new employees spend the first two weeks doing nothing but watering plants.
+By teaching his staff how to water a plant properly, the owner ensured the health and vitality of his inventory.
+But he also used this initiation period to identify the best employees: people who paid attention.

 - Focus on the root zone.
 Remember that it's the roots that need access to water, not the leaves.
 Wetting the foliage is a waste of water and can promote the spread of disease.

 - Water only when needed.
 Automatic timers are especially useful; just make sure to watch the weather, and reduce frequency when rainfall is abundant.
 Too much water can be just as damaging to plants as too little.